 Section 2.2 Wildlife Protection

 Waterfowl hunting is authorized under the Seashore’s enabling legislation (16 USC 459h).
-Waterfowl Hunting is authorized only for waterfowl pursuant to applicable seasons, times and other regulations established by Federal and State migratory bird regulations.
+Waterfowl Hunting is authorized only pursuant to applicable seasons, times and other regulations established by Federal and State migratory bird regulations.

 Waterfowl hunting is limited as follows

 (a) The designated waterfowl hunting areas can only be accessed by water.
 No overland access for hunting is permitted.
 When traveling over sea grass beds in the hunting areas, all propulsion engines must be turned off at all times.

 (b) Temporary waterfowl hunting blinds (including boat blinds) are permitted at or below the mean high water tide line in areas open to hunting.
 There will be a 300-yard separation between blinds.